Maghera: History

 Maghera suffered violence during the Troubles.
-Over the three decade from the end of the 1960s a total of 14 people were killed in or near the village Maghera, half of them members of the security forces and a further two as a result of family membership of the Ulster Defence Regiment.
+Over the three decades from the end of the 1960s a total of 14 people were killed in or near the village Maghera, half of them members of the security forces and a further two as a result of family membership of the Ulster Defence Regiment.
 The Provisional Irish Republican Army were responsible for ten of the deaths.
 Two, including a Sinn Féin councillor, were killed by loyalist paramilitaries.

 From what was possibly a low of 879 in 1910 Maghera population has risen in the course of a century to a census figure in 2011 of 4,220.
 Reflecting European Union employment in local food processing, 213 residents in 2011 did not have English as a first language.

 Governance

-The town is part of the Mid-Ulster District Council.
+The village was administered by Londonderry County Council from 1899 until the abolition of county councils in Northern Ireland in 1973.
+Since 2011, the town is part of the Mid-Ulster District Council.
 It is located within the Carntogher district electoral area (DLE) which contains the areas Lower Glenshane, Swatragh, Tamlaght O'Crilly, Valley and Maghera.
 In the 2015 district elections, Carntogher DLE elected three Sinn Féin, one SDLP and one DUP representatives to the council.